pleuvoir/sql-metadata-plugin/README.md

 }
 ```

-you can realize your typeHandlerFactory to support more database type. look like this:
+you can realize your TypeHandlerFactory to support more database type. look like this:

 ```java
 dBScriptRunner.setTypeHandlerFactory(new MyTypeHandlerFactory());